Conflux-Chain/conflux-developer-site/docs/contract/en/introduce.md

 ## What is a Smart Contract?

 The concept of smart contracts was first proposed by Nick Szabo in 1995.
-A Smart contract is a computer protocol designed to disseminate, verify or execute contracts a contract in an informational manner.
+A Smart contract is a computer protocol designed to disseminate, verify or execute contracts in an informational manner.
 Smart contracts allow transactions to be executed without a trusted third party, and the transactions are traceable and irreversible.

 Its purpose is to provide a secure method that outperforms traditional contracts and reduces other transaction costs associated with contracts.